-Only Brady is open during the period between Fall and Spring semesters and no meals will be served in the Galliano Dining Hall.
+No meals will be served in the Galliano Dining Hall.
 Residence hall students who need housing between the fall and spring semester may request housing for that period.
 Requests for such housing may be granted on a space available basis.
 There is an additional charge for housing between the fall and spring semesters.
 If a resident is returning to the same residence hall room in the spring semester, the resident may leave belongings in the room over the break period.
 Residents moving to a new assignment in the spring semester are required to pack and remove all belongings and officially check out of housing at the end of the fall semester.
 While University police are available during break periods, all campus departments, including Residential Living, operate with minimal staff and reduced services.